 🔌 How long should I charge for?

-Aim for a 12-hour charge once or twice a month for even better battery health
+- Aim for a 12-hour charge once or twice a month for better battery health.

-Don't worry about overcharging—modern smart chargers automatically shut off when the battery is full
+- Don’t worry about overcharging—modern chargers shut off automatically when full.

 ⚠️ Tip: Chronic undercharging is one of the most common causes of early battery failure.